nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

       "createdAt": "<creation date of Request>",
       "status": "ManualDecisionRequired",
       "content": {
-      //Content of RelationshipTemplate
+      //Case distinction: What is provided in "content" property of RelationshipTemplate?
+      //Case 1: RelationshipTemplateContent
-      //OR: Contained Request in RelationshipTemplateContent of RelationshipTemplate ...
+      //-> Contained Request in RelationshipTemplateContent
+      ...
+      //Case 2: Custom content with manual decision RequestItems
+      //-> Corresponding RequestItems
+      ...
+      //Case 3: Custom content with no manual decision RequestItems
+      //-> No incoming Request at all?
       },
       "source": {
         "type": "RelationshipTemplate",